 - Bachelor of Arts in Religious Studies and Classics from John Carroll University

 Prof. Stiltner's teaching and research interests include bioethics, human rights, ethics of war and peace, Catholic social ethics, and the role of religion and virtues in American society.
-He teaches theology courses on these and other topics, and also teaches in the Art of Thinking and First Year Seminar programs.
-He incorporates service learning in some courses and co-chairs the university's Service Learning Council.
+He teaches theology courses on these and other topics, and also teaches in the Critical Thinking and First Year Seminar programs.